Sample Sequence of Courses

 SPPN 640 - Advanced Audiology (3 Credits)

-Psychoacoustics of sound, anatomy and physiology and principles of audiology assessment are presented.
-The relationship of hearing loss to speech and language development and classroom performance are delineated in conjunction with a review of the behavioral and physiologic test batteries that provide evidence of auditory impairment across the lifespan.
-Special emphasis is placed on the educational significance of hearing impairment and roles and responsibilities of the speech-language pathologist in delivering speech services to children with hearing loss in the school system.
-Topics explored include auditory processing disorders, classroom accommodations, hearing aids, cochlear implants and assistive listening devices.
+This course reviews the psychoacoustics of sound, the anatomy, and physiology of the ear, the principles of audiological assessment, audiometric interpretation, and the behavioral and physiological test batteries that measure hearing across the lifespan. .
+Special emphasis is placed on the educational significance of hearing loss and the roles and responsibilities of the speech-language pathologist in delivering speech services to children who are deaf/hard of hearing in the school system.
+Topics include auditory processing disorders, classroom accommodations, hearing aids, cochlear implants, and hearing assistive technology.

 Prerequisites: SPPN 615